iampeternguyen/killed-by-police-api/readme.md

 Data currently exists from 2013-2018.

 The original creator of killedbypolice.net has unfortunately stopped collecting data.
-If anyone is interested in helping to continue their work, please let me know.
+Although recently I found that the Washington Post has it's own data here. https://www.washingtonpost.com/graphics/2018/national/police-shootings-2018/?noredirect=on&utm_term=.a950c59ed39d